 Naxos is the largest and most fertile island of the Greek islands of the Cyclades.
 An island where you will find beautiful landscapes, wonderful beaches, and fantastic food.

-Those who visit the island are impressed by the local products as well as the delicious traditional food, as it is one of the top culinary destinations of not only the Cyclades but the whole of Greece.
+Those who arrive from Athens to Naxos are impressed by the local products as well as the delicious traditional food, as it is one of the top culinary destinations of not only the Cyclades but the whole of Greece.

 Many people are unaware that Greek cuisine is far more than the typical souvlaki.
 Its best expression takes place through gourmet fine dining restaurants, taverns, and 'magereia,' which are not precisely taverns but rather eateries that serves homemade traditional Greek dishes at cheap prices, usually to go.

 But what should you try if you find yourself on Naxos island?
 Here is our food guide for Naxos to ensure you taste your way through Naxos like a local!